canada-ca/digital-playbook-guide-numerique/en/2-build-in-accessibility-from-start.md

 <div class="dpgn-section-intro-guideline">

-Accessibility is not only required by law, it's also good design.
+Accessibility is not only required by law, it’s also good design.
 Creating fully accessible digital products and services improves the experience for everybody.
-Ensure the service is accessible to all users regardless of their individual abilities, device or environment.
+Ensure the service is accessible to all users regardless of their individual abilities, device, environment or quality of access.

-Ensure the service is accessible to all users regardless of their ability and environment.
+All users should be able to complete the service the first time they try, as quickly and easily as possible.

 This includes users with disabilities or those who need help accessing digital tools.
-Assisted digital support means providing support to those who can't use digital services on their own, and may include options to help people navigate an online service, such as offering assistance by phone and in person.
+Assisted digital support means providing support to those who can’t use digital services on their own, and may include options to help people navigate an online service, such as offering assistance by phone and in person.

-All users should be able to complete the service the first time they try, as quickly and easily as possible.

-You need to make sure everyone who needs your service can use it.
-This includes people with disabilities and older people, and people who can’t use, or struggle with, digital services.
 If users find it difficult to complete the task the first time, they may avoid using the service or contact your organization to get help. **(Digital Service Standard (Ontario))**

-Your service must be accessible to users regardless of their digital confidence and access to a digital environment.
-This includes users in remote areas and users’ different devices. **(Digital Service Standard (AU))**

 </div>